 My work is a dialectical process, informed by the apparent opposition of categories: matter and spirit, subject and object, nature and culture, art and architecture.
 My practice is interdisciplinary, my projects often site-specific, aimed at evoking a strong sense of place.

-As an undergraduate student I started looking for ways to dissolve the limitations of the ego in making art, to make the work more objective or general, less particular.
-I began using video footage of birds to generate a drawing esthetic that was determined in large part by the “random” patterns of bird behavior.
-It is an artistic approach akin to scientific empiricism, enabling a dialogue with the Other in nature.
+As an undergraduate student I started looking for ways to make my work more objective or general, less particular.
+I began using video footage of birds to generate a drawing esthetic that was determined in large part by the uncontrolled patterns of bird behavior.
+It is an artistic approach akin to scientific empiricism, enabling a dialogue with the perceived Other in nature.